A Notion of Uniqueness for the Adversarial Bayes Classifier: Background

 We study binary classification on the space $\Rset^d$ with labels $\{-1,+1\}$.
-The measure $\PP_0$ describes the probability of data with label $-1$ occurring in regions of $\Rset^d$ while the measure $\PP_1$ describes the probability of data with label $+1$ occurring in regions of $\Rset^d$. \todo{is this clear enough} Vectors in $\Rset^d$ will be denoted in boldface ($\bx$).
+The measure $\PP_0$ describes the probability of data with label $-1$ occurring in regions of $\Rset^d$ while the measure $\PP_1$ describes the probability of data with label $+1$ occurring in regions of $\Rset^d$.
+Most of our results will assume that $\PP_0$ and $\PP_1$ are absolutely continuous with respect to the Lebesgue measure $\mu$.
+Vectors in $\Rset^d$ will be denoted in boldface ($\bx$).
 Many of the results in this paper focus on the case $d=1$ for which we will use non-bold letters ($x$).
-Most of our results will assume that $\PP_0$ and $\PP_1$ are absolutely continuous with respect to the Lebesgue measure $\mu$.
 The functions $p_0$ and $p_1$ will denote the densities of $\PP_0$, $\PP_1$ respectively.
-A classifier is represented as the set of points $A$ with label $+1$.
+A classifier is represented by a set $A$ corresponding to points labeled $+1$.
 The \emph{classification risk} of the set $A$ is then the proportion of incorrectly classified data:

 A minimizer of the classification risk is called a \emph{Bayes classifier}.
 Analytically finding the minimal classification risk and Bayes classifiers is a straightforward calculation: Let $\PP=\PP_0+\PP_1$, representing the total probability of a region, and let $\eta$ be the the Radon-Nikodym derivative $\eta=d\PP_1/d\PP$, the conditional probability of the label $+1$ at a point $\bx$.
 Thus one can re-write the classification risk as